MarkWieczorek/mapmanager/_posts/2015-04-18-simple-stack-db.md

 <IMG class="img-float-right" SRC="../images/imagingcore/stack_db.png" WIDTH="600">

 The stack db toolbar displays a list of line segments and a list of points.
 Open and close the stack db toolbar with keyboard '['.

+See [annotating a stack][5] for more detialed information on making 3D points, line segments, and special objects like spines.

 #####Line Segments

 Selecting a line segment in the list will select the same line segment in the stack window and vica-vera.